-A lot of desire lines can be seen venturing off to indistinct rock faces in search of the route, but if you stay on the main path, the start will be soon visible on the right hand side.
+A lot of desired lines can be seen venturing off to indistinct rock faces in search of the route, but if you stay on the main path, the start will be soon visible on the right-hand side.

-The climbing is of decent grade but not strenuous to begin with, there are many areas where melt water pours over black rock that create slippery, but always well protected, traverses.
+The climbing is of decent grade but not strenuous, to begin with, there are many areas where meltwater pours over a black rock that creates slipperily, but always well-protected, traverses.

 As the pathway widens, you pass under a thick overhang, round a scenic corner, and begin to climb more steeply.
 The climbing is still not too strenuous.

 WARNING.
 Because of the aforementioned wet conditions and due to the route being North facing, it’s not uncommon for some sections to be icy, especially in the early season, when there is still a lot of snow present, or late in the season when the temperatures at night plummet below freezing.

 Eventually, you’ll reach a fork marked with “Cima” to the right and “Cantore” to the left.
 The latter makes for a handy escape route if the weather takes a turn for the worse.

-“Cantore” refers to rifugio Cantore which lies just below Rifugio Guissani but has not been operational for many years.
-“Cima”, which translates to summit from Italian, is your route and refers to the peak of Tofana di Rozes.
+“Cantore” refers to Rifugio Cantore which lies just below Rifugio Guissani but has not been operational for many years.
+“Cima”, which translates to the summit in Italian, is your route and refers to the peak of Tofana di Rozes.

 Above these, the route plateaus and combines with the hiking route along a scree slope up to the summit of Tofana.
 From Rifugio Dibona to the summit, it should take around 4 to 5 hours (3 if you are a mountain goat).